Video shows Florida massacre suspect attacking jail guard

 The Nov.
 13, 2018, jail altercation is being tried separately from the first-degree murder case, and Wednesday’s hearing was to determine whether prosecutors should have access to Cruz’s medical records.
 Prosecutors say they need to review the records as Cruz’s attorneys have indicated their defense will be that Sgt.
 Raymond Beltran mistreated Cruz previously and provoked the attack.

-In the video, which doesn’t have sound, Cruz is seen walking alone in circles with his head down around some benches in a small indoor recreation area at the jail.
+In the video shown in court Wednesday, which doesn’t have sound, Cruz is seen walking alone in circles with his head down around some benches in a small indoor recreation area at the jail.
 He is dressed in an orange jail jumpsuit, a white long-sleeve undershirt and sandals.
 Beltran is sitting at a table in the corner.

 After several minutes, Cruz stops about 10 feet (3 meters) from Beltran and the two appear to exchange words – Beltran told investigators he asked Cruz not to drag his feet and damage his sandals.
 Cruz flips both middle fingers at Beltran and then charges the guard, who stands up to defend himself.
 Cruz, who weighs about 130 pounds (60 kilograms), is able to throw the larger Beltran to the ground briefly, before the guard is able to flip him over and briefly pin him.